Heritage Interpretation Training Center

-4. Once all this business bit is completed, John will send you Unit One and all related course materials and an e-copy of his text book "Interpretive Master Planning".
+Click on the Pay Now button below to pay the course registraton.
+When you have paid the course tuition, John will send you Unit One and all related course materials and an e-copy of his text book "Interpretive Master Planning".
 He will also be happy to chat with you as well to make introductions, learn more about any critical issues you'll be focusing on, and get you started.

 In you have any questions at all, please feel free to ask.